CS3216-Bubble/bubble-counsel-rn/README.md

-# bubble-user-rn
+# bubble-counsel-rn
-[Native] React-Native flavour of Bubble: A problem-solving and stress management anonymous chat application
+[Native] React-Native flavour of Bubble Counsel: The counsellor-side interface of a problem-solving and stress management anonymous chat application

 ## Quick Start
 1. Install node and watchman.